Tag Archives: national parks

 For me, the biggest surprise was finding horses grazing in the grassy river banks.
 This area feels so desolate, it’s hard to imagine any animal that size surviving out here.
 But it seems that the Rio Grande provides all that is needed, and the horses seemed quite content.

-As we hiked closer to the hot springs, we could almost make out the outlines of the palm trees which mark the spot where an old bathhouse was built (a hint that we were getting closer!).
+As we hiked toward the hot spring, we could almost make out the outlines of the palm trees which mark the spot where an old bathhouse was built (a hint that we were getting closer!).

 One of the many gorgeous views of the river from the trail.